 B. Leveling

-The boiler must be installed level for the condensate to properly flow out of the collection system.
+In order for the condensate to properly flow out of the collection system, the area where you locate the boiler must be level.
 Failure to do so will result in improper appliance operation.

 C. Clearances for Service Access